sam-parsons/babel-plugin-comparison-chaining/README.md

 # babel-plugin-comparison-chaining

-Unlike the discipline of mathematics, JavaScript interpreters don't recognize chains of comparison operators as a linear sequence, but as recursive calls comparing the right-most node and everything to the left of the operator.
+JavaScript interpreters don't recognize chains of comparison operators as a linear sequence, but as recursive calls comparing the right-most node and everything to the left of the operator.
 If a developer wishes to write conditionally chained expressions that are linearly evaluated, this plugin is of use.

 ## Examples